 However, if your business heavily relies on quality deliveries (e.g. logistics, food delivery, taxi, etc.), we would recommend building a bespoke software system.
 Custom development will probably require higher initial investments but they’ll definitely pay off in the end.
 On top of that, such a solution may be integrated with your existing enterprise systems so your entire business will be streamlined and connected.

-Key functionality of the route optimization software
+The key functionality of the route optimization software

 A route optimization solution — either ready-made or custom — will bring real value to your business only if it has the functionality that satisfies your company’s needs.
-This means that a feature-set should be the first thing you should pay attention to when choosing or deciding to create such software.
+This means that a feature-set should be the first thing you should pay attention to when choosing or deciding on creating such software.
 To make this task easier for you, here’s the list of features most businesses want to have in their route optimization systems:

 - Route planning